 Sometimes I go boating on multi-day cruises.
 I like to be at the launch ramp early.
 I like extra time in the morning to launch and rig the boat, so I’ll camp with the Four Wheel Camper at the boat launch ramps.
 Sometimes I’ll make my trips a double vacation.
 I’ll spend a day or two camping near the boating destination and then a couple more days boat camping.
-Recently, I camped at Bodega Bay and then went boating at Tomales Bay, just north of San Francisco.
+I’ll camp at Bodega Bay and then go boating at Tomales Bay, just north of San Francisco.

 Above: Mud Hen, Sacramento–San Joaquin River Delta (photo by Don Person)

 I actually have three boats.
-I have two sailboats and the little tugboat.
+I have two sailboats and a little tugboat.
 I can tow all three behind the Four Wheel Camper, but not at the same time.

 Above: Towing his sailboat, Lake Havasu, Arizona